 Blind Contours Project

 Blind Contours was a collaboration with wildlife and the wild environment during a National Park Service residency.
-How far must an observer be removed before their presence stops influencing observation?
+How far must an observer be removed from the subject of their observation before their presence stops influencing observation?
 What if removal is so remote that the resulting data becomes meaningless?
+What if the “data” were objects, preformed, but enacted upon in unseen ways?
 These questions are what I pondered in anticipation of an art residency with the National Park Service.
-Each day for 3 weeks I made a new soft clay form, hiked into the Shasta-Trinity wilderness, baited the form with scent, marked the spot with a stake and flag, and left it there for 48 hours, using a GPS and contour maps to return to find each location.
+Then, during the residency, each day for 3 weeks I made a new soft clay form (object), hiked into the Shasta-Trinity wilderness, baited the form with scent, marked the spot with a stake and flag, and left it there for 48 hours, using a GPS and contour maps to return to find each location.

 The resulting 18 forms were fired in oxidation, unglazed, with a light wash of mineral stain to enhance the visibility of even the most superficial alterations or contributions made by the environment or animals.
 Each form is titled with the name of the vintage perfume it was baited with.

 They are, without interpretation, permanent recordings of interactions in the natural habitat.
 What those interactions were are guesses at best.
 Most record marks that are surely the effect of weather, insects, leaf fall, or other ordinary, unexciting events.
 Some pieces I found dragged distant from their original placement.
 White Shoulders, which a NPS biologist confirmed was repeatedly marked by a bear mouthing it.
 Unsurprisingly, it had the least remote placement -- less than two miles from a campground.